 First, it's important to understand the traditions of Thanksgiving and what typically goes into a Thanksgiving meal.
 This will help you decide on your menu and ensure that you are ordering all the necessary components.
 Once you have decided on your menu, you can begin the process of placing your order.

-Overall, my favorite Thanksgiving meal delivery service this year is Factor.
-This year, it offers a super convenient Thanksgiving Feast for Two box that requires no cooking at all.
+Overall, my favorite Thanksgiving meal delivery service is HelloFresh.
+This year, it offers a super convenient Ultimate Thanksgiving Turkey Dinner serving up to 10 people.
 But I’ve found a range of options to cater to every level of home chef, so read on for more.

 Thanksgiving meals typically consist of several components: a roasted turkey, stuffing, mashed potatoes, gravy, cranberry sauce, and pumpkin pie.
 However, there are many variations of the Thanksgiving meal, and each family has its own traditions.